This site

 Sub-sector

-The Government has also launched a ten-year transformation plan for the tourism industry, called the National Tourism Policy (NTP) 2020 – 2030.
-The NTP was formulated to position Malaysia as among the top ten tourist destinations in both arrivals and receipts.
-One of the key strategies to remain competitive far into the future is to embrace Smart Tourism.
+The Government also introduced a ten-year transformation plan, the National Tourism Policy (NTP) 2020 – 2030, aiming to position Malaysia in the top ten tourist destinations for both arrivals and receipts.
+Embracing Smart Tourism is a pivotal strategy for sustained competitiveness.

 Hotels